usnistgov/FIPS201/_Appendix/glossary.md

 Biometric On-Card Comparison (OCC)
 : A one-to-one _comparison_ of fingerprint _biometric data records_ transmitted to the _PIV Card_ with a biometric reference
 previously stored on the _PIV Card_.
-In this Standard, OCC is used as a means of performing card activation and as part of OCC-AUTH.
+In this Standard, OCC is used as a means of performing card activation and as part of _Biometric On-Card Comparison Authentication (OCC-AUTH)_.

+Biometric On-Card Comparison Authentication (OCC-AUTH) : An _authentication_ mechanism where _biometric on-card comparison (OCC)_ is used instead of a PIN to activate a _PIV Card_ for authentication.

 Biometric Verification
 : Automated process of confirming a biometric claim through biometric _comparison_ [[ISO 2382-37]](references.md#ref-ISO/IEC-2382-37).